dopadream/Atlas/README.md

 # Atlas

 This plugin utilizes LethalLevelLoader to add unique skyboxes to moons based on their theme (content tags).
 It is configurable and has a user blacklist for individual moons.
+There is fallback support for vanilla if LethalLevelLoader is not installed.

 This mod is fully client-sided.